SEB-Core/mongoose-recipes/README.md

 ## Creating Models with the Mongoose Schema Class

-One of the things that Mongoose allows us to do is to set up templates or *schemas* for our MongoDB documents to follow.
+One of the things that Mongoose allows you to do is to set up templates or *schemas* for your MongoDB documents to follow.
 This ensures that each document is inserted in the database in a designated way, preventing errors.
 This takes a non-relational / noSQL database, and gives it many of the advantages of a relational / SQL database.
 It's the best of both worlds!

 ---

-### Mapping Our Application with an ERD
+### Mapping Your Application with an ERD

 ERD stands for **E**ntity **R**elationship **D**iagram.
-We use this as a way of planning our database structure and devising our models.
-In this app, we want to have Users that can sign up, sign in, and add many Recipes.
-So we'll need two models - **User** and **Recipe**.
+We use this as a way of planning your database structure and devising your models.
+In this app, you want to have Users that can sign up, sign in, and add many Recipes.
+So you'll need two models - **User** and **Recipe**.
 When making an ERD, think of the fields and datatypes you will need, as well as the relationships between your models.
-In this case, we'll establish a ***One to Many*** relationship.
-Here is the ERD we will need:
+In this case, you'll establish a ***One to Many*** relationship.
+Here is the ERD you will need for this app:

 ![ERD](./images/erd.png)

 There are many different tools you can use for creating an ERD.
 This one was made with [Canva](http://www.canva.com), but you could use anything.
 I've listed a few options in the [Resources Section](#-resources).

-Now that we have our plan in place, let's start setting up our model files.
+Now that you have your plan in place, let's start setting up your model files.

 [📖 Back to Top](#-table-of-contents)

 ---

-### Creating Our User Model
+### Creating Your User Model

 Let's start off by making a `models` directory.